Uquinix/uqc/README.md

 UQC (Uquinix Core) is a kernel based on FreeBSD.
 UQC runs on numerous architectures for single and multi-processor configurations.

+Documentation can be found on our developer site, [developer.uquinix.com](https://developer.uquinix.com)

 For any enquiries, contact uqc@uquinix.com.

 And for security-related enquiries, please encrypt your email using our [GPG key](https://developer.uquinix.com/keys/signing-key.asc) and contact security@uquinix.com.